tweaselORG/appstraction/README.md

 adb emu avd snapshot save "<snapshot name>" # Specify this name in `targetOptions.snapshotName`.
 ```

+### Physical iOS device

+Installing and uninstalling apps and querying the metadata of an IPA file work without any preparation on a physical iOS device.

+For everything else, the iOS device needs to be jailbroken.
+For iOS 15 and 16, we have tested [palera1n](https://github.com/palera1n/palera1n).
+For iOS 14, we have previously successfully used [checkra1n](https://checkra.in/) for other projects, but we have not tested appstraction on iOS 14 (as we don't have a device running iOS 14).

+Depending on the capabilities and features you want to use, you need to install the following packages from Cydia/Sileo:

+* [OpenSSH](sileo://package/openssh) (for the `ssh` capability)
+* [SQLite 3.x](sileo://package/sqlite3) (if you want to set app permissions)
+* [Frida](sileo://package/re.frida.server) (for the `frida` capability), you will need to [add the Frida repository to Cydia/Sileo](https://frida.re/docs/ios/#with-jailbreak): `https://build.frida.re`
+* [Open](http://cydia.saurik.com/package/com.conradkramer.open/) (if you want to launch apps without the `frida` capability), you will need to add a legacy Cydia repository if you are using Sileo: `https://apt.thebigboss.org/repofiles/cydia/`

+You may need to respring after installing the packages.

 ## API reference

 A full API reference can be found in the [`docs` folder](/docs/README.md).